RonaldAllanRivera/Review-System-with-User-and-Business-Management/README.md

-# Laravel Application with Filament - Review System with User and Business Management
+# Review System with User and Business Management

 This Laravel application is built on the **TALL Stack** (TailwindCSS, Alpine.js, Laravel, and Livewire) and leverages **Laravel Filament** for modern, dynamic admin panel and CRUD management.
 Below are the key features implemented for Users and Business management: